Shadmehr

-Shadmehr (شادمهر) (Note: Also romanized as Shādmehr; also known as Shādmir and Shalimar) is a city in, and the capital of, Shadmehr District of Mahvelat County, Razavi Khorasan province, Iran.
+Shadmehr (شادمهر) (Note: Also romanized as Shādmehr; also known as Shādmir and Shalimar) is a city in, and the capital of, Shadmehr District in Mahvelat County, Razavi Khorasan province, Iran.
 It also serves as the administrative center for Azghand Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Shadmehr's population was 3,369 in 848 households, when it was a village in Azghand Rural District.
-The following census in 2011 counted 3,678 people in 1,013 households, by which time the village of Shadmehr had been elevated to the status of a city.
+The following census in 2011 counted 3,678 people in 1,013 households, by which time the village of Shadmehr had been converted to a city.
 The 2016 census measured the population of the city as 3,825 people in 1,151 households.